Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Background and Motivation

 \subsection{eHealth applications for chronic disease management}

-Chronic diseases, also known as non-communicable diseases (NCDs) \cite{Who}, pose a major challenge to healthcare.
-The number of people with chronic diseases is steadily increasing, given that formerly lethal diseases are now regarded as chronic and also due to the ageing of the population \cite{abowd1999towards}.
-Treatment for chronic diseases cannot be based solely on criteria, numbers and biological parameters \cite{Who}.
-Patients, therefore, are accountable for acquiring skills and techniques to learn to live with their disease, which is known as self-management \cite{abowd1999towards}.
-There has been an increasing emphasis on developing technologies that can be applied to self-management. eHealth, for instance, encompasses a variety of technologies including computers, smartphones and wireless communications to provide access to health care providers and patients \cite{talboom2018chronic}, which can also be used to foster medication adherence and improve self-tracking capabilities to aid in self-management \cite{pare2007systematic}.
-Therefore, eHealth demonstrated promise in promoting health-related activities.
+Chronic diseases, often referred to as non-communicable diseases (NCDs) \citep{Who}, present a major challenge to healthcare, exacerbated in part by the continuous rise in the numbers of people afflicted by these conditions.
+Medical advancements have improved treatment outcomes, allowing many people to survive conditions that were previously fatal \citep{beaglehole2008improving}.
+Additionally, the ageing population further contributes to the growing burden of chronic diseases \citep{abowd1999towards}.
+The management of these persistent health conditions transcends the confines of biological parameters alone, with a growing emphasis on empowering patients to take an active role in self-management \citep{Who}.
+Empowering patients to self-manage chronic disease demands the acquisition of skills and techniques to manage their health \citep{abowd1999towards}.
+This has led to an increasing emphasis on developing technologies that can be applied to self-management. eHealth, for instance, encompasses a variety of technologies including computers, smartphones and wireless communications, providing avenues for patients to engage with their health \citep{talboom2018chronic}.
+For example, new technologies have been developed to facilitate medication adherence and improve self-tracking capabilities to aid in self-management \citep{pare2007systematic,hamine2015impact}.